KOTORCommunityPatches/K1_Community_Patch/README.md

 * Bolook was orange even though voiced dialogue says he's green (reported by DarthParametric)
 * Canderous would repeat dialogue if you kept him waiting after speaking to him in the Lower City cantina (reported by DarthParametric)
 * Dia was a member of the attacking with fists club, despite threatening to cut the player (reported by DarthParametric)
+* During the Sandral-Matale Feud, the player had the option to claim Ahlan Matale had offered a reward, even if no such conversation took place
 * Fixed placeable heights on the Ebon Hawk to reduce floor clipping & floating
 * Fixed the height of the workbench on Dantooine
 * Fixed the position of the strongbox in the Taris Lower City apartments (reported by DarthParametric)
 * Hidden Beks didn’t react quickly to intruders (reported by DarthParametric)
+* It was possible to interact with a transformer in the Sith base on Taris—though it did nothing of particular interest
 * Redros was slow to equip a weapon for the brawl after the swoop race (reported by DarthParametric)
 * Several aliens were very low-quality: [JC's Dense Aliens](https://deadlystream.com/files/file/1290-jcs-dense-aliens-for-k1/)
 * Several Duros on Dantooine lacked melee weapons and/or the proficiency to use them (reported by ebmar)